-We offer an introductory standalone assembly (available for download right) or if you wish to go into more detail, you may also download the whole set, which includes the introduction assembly along with 4 additional assemblies.
+We offer an introductory standalone assembly, or if you wish to go into more detail, you may also download the whole set, which includes the introduction assembly along with 4 additional assemblies.
 These look at the vital contribution made by the Commonwealth and Allies in three key battles; Monte Cassino, D-Day, and Kohima and Imphal.

-By introducing the life of a Child Mill worker during the First World War, these lessons provide not only literacy outcomes, but also offer children the chance to practise their research and inquiry skills.
+By introducing the life of a Child Mill worker during the First World War, these lessons provide not only literacy outcomes, but also offer children the chance to practice their research and inquiry skills.

 Using the example of Florence Cordell, one of the first women to work as a bus conductor in Britain, these lessons show the social impact the First World War had on the job market, the workplace and the role of women.

 When John McCrae wrote his famous poem In Flanders Field among the trenches of war-torn Belgium, neither he nor a local village girl who saves a discarded draft of it could know what enormous power that poem would have on generations to come.

 Scholastic have produced a set of four key stage 2 lesson plans designed to build Remembrance understanding in conjunction with reading the book.